 Against NY DFS (23 NYCRR 500)

-How to frame Paytia in your vendor risk review
+Framing Paytia in your vendor risk review

 All three frameworks require you to assess your third-party providers.
-Our position, in one line: Paytia is a contained environment for sensitive data handling that reduces the number of systems exposed to regulated data, and gives you visibility into how workflows, data, and payments move.
+Our position, in one line: Paytia is a contained environment for sensitive data handling that reduces the number of systems exposed to regulated data, and gives you visibility into how workflows, data and payments move.

 Need this in a specific format for your compliance team, or have questions about a particular deployment?
 Contact us.